 Justin Woazeah: Ohio State fans loved us.

-Matt Brown, Ohio State student: It was either the next day or very soon, but every single campus bookstore that sold Ohio State stuff on High Street were all selling Appalachian State shirts.
+Matt Brown, Ohio State student: It was either the next day or very soon, but every single campus bookstore that sold Ohio State stuff on High Street was all selling Appalachian State shirts.
 That was the "IT" thing to have those first two months.
 I think there were more Mountaineer fans in Columbus than there were anywhere outside of Boone.

 Greg Abee: Leaving the stadium, there’s ticket stubs all over the ground because Michigan fans were just throwing their tickets down.
 I really wanted one of those tickets.
 The ones App State sold were plain with a gold Block M on it but the Michigan ones had a classic photo.

 There was one guy wearing Michigan colors who knew what had just happened and he was running around picking up ticket stubs from the ground probably thinking he could sell them later.
 I asked him for one because I couldn’t see any more since there was a crowd of people trying to get out of there.
-He really didn’t want to give me one but eventually he gave it to me.
+He really didn’t want to give me one but eventually, he gave it to me.

 I’ll never forget when walking out of the stadium there was a girl who told me she was a senior at Michigan and she said we just ruined her senior year.